A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

 Second, vertical inclination angles were computed to assess postural deviations like trunk or neck flexion.
 These were derived using a slope-based formulation that calculates the angular deviation from the vertical axis.
 For example, the trunk tilt angle $\theta_{\text{trunk}}$ between the shoulder and hip centers was given as shown in Equation \eqref{eq:trunk_inclination}:

 where $(x_{\text{shoulder}}, y_{\text{shoulder}})$ and $(x_{\text{hip}}, y_{\text{hip}})$ denote the 2D coordinates of the shoulder and hip midpoints, respectively.
-The small constant $\epsilon$ is included to prevent division by zero in near-vertical poses.
+The small constant $\epsilon$ is included to prevent division by zero in near-vertical posture configurations.
 Algorithm \ref{alg:skeleton_coord} presents the overall process of extracting coordinates and calculating angles from a set of input images.